 With our help, your organization will have the ability to rely on alternative sourcing channels beyond the traditional hiring methods and achieve a comprehensive approach to talent acquisition.

-HCMWorks’ helps organizations integrate a flexible, contingent workforce into their total workforce management strategy, in a structured and efficient manner.
+HCMWorks’ helps organizations integrate a flexible, contingent workforce into their total workforce management strategy in a structured and efficient manner, while taking key factors of talent acquisition into account.

-It starts by working with the talent acquisition stakeholders and their procurement counterparts to develop a talent acquisition strategy for the non-employee workforce that will complement the overall business objectives and staffing strategy of the entire organization.
+It starts by working with the talent acquisition stakeholders and their procurement counterparts to develop an acquisition strategy for the non-employee workforce that will complement the overall business objectives and staffing strategy of the entire organization.

 Beyond the complexity of using contingent labor to complement your access to talent, companies often need guidance to support them when “managing” this non-employee workforce.